- colistimethate sodium

 The Patient Information Leaflet (PIL) is the leaflet included in the pack with a medicine.
 It is written for patients and gives information about taking or using a medicine.
 It is possible that the leaflet in your medicine pack may differ from this version because it may have been updated since your medicine was packaged.

-The text only version may be available from RNIB in large print, Braille or audio CD.
-For further information call RNIB Medicine Leaflet Line on 0800 198 5000.
+The text only version may be available in large print, Braille or audio CD.
+For further information call emc accessibility on 0800 198 5000.
 The product code(s) for this leaflet is: PL 31654/0008.

 Promixin 1 million International Units (IU) Powder for Nebuliser Solution